Five more things you should cover in your business continuity plan

 Plan for at least three scenarios

-There is an old saying that bad luck comes in threes and you should always be prepared for at least three different scenarios that can affect your business.
-A threat analysis can help determine these potential disasters and it is best practice to explore these scenarios with different disaster types and locations.
+There is an old saying that bad luck comes in threes, and you should always be prepared for at least three different scenarios that can affect your business.
+A threat analysis can help determine these potential disasters, and it is best practice to explore these scenarios with different disaster types and locations.

-For example, if one office is next to a canal it would be wise to include the possibility of flooding in their continuity plan, in addition to power cuts and computer viruses.
+For example, if one office is next to a canal, it would be wise to include the possibility of flooding in their continuity plan, in addition to power cuts and computer viruses.

 Staff relocation